 How to check for bed bugs in a hotel room

 Bed bugs are more likely to infest places where the source of food (usually a human) spends time dormant, like the bed.
 When bed bugs are in hotels, it’s common for them to found in the bed frame, mattress, headboard or boxspring.
 Make sure you check these places.

 Bed bugs favor feeding at night and tend to target spots that are disturbed less often.
 They like to be near the food source.

 What to do if a hotel has bed bugs

-If you do find bed bugs, you’ll need to use your best judgement on what to do.
+If you do find bed bugs, you’ll need to use your best judgment on what to do.
 You could ask for a new room at the hotel or leave the property altogether.
 The presence of bed bugs in one room may not mean that the entire hotel has a problem.
 You may wish to ask questions of the manager to see if the property has had previous bed bug issues, which may help you make your decision.